EoinGeo/Jaeira/People/Jaerian Pantheon/Gods/Vorenthar.md

 **Deceptive Charisma:** Vorenthar possesses a charisma that can be both alluring and sinister.
 He has a gift for seducing mortals and deities alike with promises of hidden knowledge and ultimate power.
 His manipulative tactics are often veiled in a veneer of charm, drawing those who seek power or seek to challenge the status quo into his web.

-**Actions After the Second War of the Gods to the Present Day:**
+**Actions After the [[Second War of the Gods]] to the Present Day:**

-In the aftermath of the Second War of the Gods, Vorenthar's actions were no less impactful.
+In the aftermath of the [[Second War of the Gods]], Vorenthar's actions were no less impactful.
 Capitalizing on the chaos and aftermath of the conflict, he retreated to the shadowy corners of the universe, where he schemed and plotted in the darkness.

 **1. Cultivation of Disciples:** Over the centuries, Vorenthar subtly extended his influence by cultivating a network of devoted followers, both mortal and deity.
 These individuals were drawn to his charisma and the allure of forbidden knowledge.
 He nurtured their ambitions and cultivated their loyalty, using them as instruments to further his own plans.